-The Council will resist the demolition or partial demolition of both designated and undesignated heritage assets as outlined in paragraph 133 of the National Planning Policy Framework.
+The Council will resist the demolition or partial demolition of both designated and undesignated heritage assets leading to substantial harm, as outlined in paragraph 133 of the National Planning Policy Framework.
+In relation to less than substantial harm to designated assets, and in relation to non-designated assets, the Council will have regard to the scale of any harm or loss and the significance of the heritage asset.

-The Council will seek to preserve Scheduled Monuments, scheduled parks and gardens and other remains of national importance and their settings, in a manner appropriate to their significance.
+The Council will seek-to preserve the preservation of Sscheduled Mmonuments, scheduled registered parks and gardens and other remains of national importance and their settings, in a manner appropriate to their significance.